SwissDataScienceCenter/renku-python/design/002-core-service-api-versioning/002-core-service-api-versioning.md

 Deploying multiple core-service side-by-side in the `renku-core` chart should be relatively easy, we can create multiple [deployments](https://github.com/SwissDataScienceCenter/renku-python/blob/master/helm-chart/renku-core/templates/deployment.yaml) with unique names for each version (only differing in the `image` field and maybe some configuration values if those are changed).

-The deployment for the main/current renku core service can be named `renku-core` as it is now, and other can be called `renku-core-v8`, `renku-core-v7` etc.
-This allows use of `renku-core` as the main/first entrypoint as before, and client that can't handle the multiple versions can use that as if nothing changed.
+Different deployments can be called based on the metadata version that they support: `renku-core-v9`, `renku-core-v8`, `renku-core-v7`, etc. However, we must make sure that the latest/main/current renku core service can be still accessed at `renku-core` to use it as the main/first entrypoint as before, and client that can't handle the multiple versions can still use that as if nothing changed.
+More on this in the Service URLs section.

 In addition, a new ConfigMap is created that contains a list of all the available versions and their deployments, like